 Struck by Lightning: The Curious World of Probabilities is a book about probability and randomness in everyday life, intended to inform and entertain readers without requiring any mathematics background.
 It may be ordered from e.g. amazon.ca (or in paperback) or indigo.ca (or in paperback) or amazon.com or amazon.co.uk or barnesandnoble.com, or from bookstores.
 (It is also available as an e-book for Kobo and Kindle and iBooks, in U of T libraries, and as a talking book for disabled patrons.)
 See also the paperback cover and dust jacket and paperback dust jacket and U.S. cover and contents, some discussion sessions and supplementary materials, an author bio, and the critical praise and publicity activities below (including television interviews and public talks).

-Struck by Lightning was published in Canada by HarperCollins (September 2005; paperback September 2006), in the United States by Joseph Henry Press (May 2006), in Italy by Longanesi ("Le regole del caso: instruzioni per l'uso", June 2006), in Australia / New Zealand by ABC Books (July 2006), in Slovenia by DMFA ("Ko Strela Udari: Skrivnostni svet verjetnosti", February 2007), in Germany / Austria / Switzerland by Eichborn ("Vom Blitz getroffen: Die seltsame Welt des Zufalls", March 2007), in Japan by Hayakawa (October 2007; paperback October 2008), in India by Jaico (February 2008), in the United Kingdom by Granta (March 2008; see cover, amazon), in the Czech Republic by Academia ("Zasazen bleskem: Podivuhodny svet pravdepodobnosti", December 2008), in Korea by Bupyo (July 2010), in Spain by Tusquets ("A cara o cruz: El sorprendente mundo de las probabilidades", February 2011), in China by Shanghai Scientific & Technical (February 2013), and in Turkey by TUBITAK (scheduled for 2014).
+Struck by Lightning was published in Canada by HarperCollins (September 2005; paperback September 2006), in the United States by Joseph Henry Press (May 2006), in Italy by Longanesi ("Le regole del caso: instruzioni per l'uso", June 2006), in Australia / New Zealand by ABC Books (July 2006), in Slovenia by DMFA ("Ko Strela Udari: Skrivnostni svet verjetnosti", February 2007), in Germany / Austria / Switzerland by Eichborn ("Vom Blitz getroffen: Die seltsame Welt des Zufalls", March 2007), in Japan by Hayakawa (October 2007; paperback October 2008), in India by Jaico (February 2008), in the United Kingdom by Granta (March 2008; see cover, amazon), in the Czech Republic by Academia ("Zasazen bleskem: Podivuhodny svet pravdepodobnosti", December 2008), in Korea by Bupyo (July 2010), in Spain by Tusquets ("A cara o cruz: El sorprendente mundo de las probabilidades", February 2011), in China by Shanghai Scientific & Technical (February 2013), and in Turkey by TUBITAK (to appear).
 (There is also a long-term project to privately translate it into Persian and Esperanto.)
 And an excerpt was published in The Act of Writing, 8th ed.

 In Canada, the hardcover edition was published in September 2005, and went into its second printing on October 13, third printing on October 27, fourth printing in November 2005, and fifth and sixth printings in January, 2006.
 It went as high as #7 on the Maclean's national non-fiction bestsellers list, #9 on the National Post's non-fiction bestsellers list, #3 on the Calgary Herald non-fiction bestsellers list, #29 on the chapters.indigo.ca overall bestsellers list, and #2 (and often in the top 30) on the amazon.ca overall bestsellers list.
 It was chosen as #8 on the Amazon.ca Editors' Best Nonfiction Books of 2005.
 The Canadian paperback edition (including an extra "PS Section") was published in September 2006, and reprinted in December 2006, and went as high as #10 (twice) on the Globe and Mail national non-fiction paperback bestseller list, #3 on the McNally Robinson paperback bestseller list, #6 on the Edmonton Journal nonfiction bestseller list, #9 on the Winnipeg Free Press trade paperback bestseller list, #10 on the Canadian Booksellers Association Top Canadiana list, and #53 on the amazon.ca overall bestseller list.
 And, it was #24 on the Globe and Mail's annual paperback nonfiction bestseller list for the calendar year 2006.